Use this document to understand how CoreStateful stores runtime state, which state each SDK

 })

-states.flag(name).subscribe() suppresses duplicate emitted values using deep equality and emits a
+states.flag(name).subscribe() suppresses duplicate emitted values using deep equality and attempts

-flag view event for each delivered value. states.flag(name).current represents a direct read, so
+to emit a flag view event for each delivered value. states.flag(name).current represents a direct

 If you forward Custom Flag values to a third-party analytics destination, use the same flag read or